 - 1 bunch asparagus tough ends trimmed and chopped (about 1 pound)

 - 1 teaspoon dried oregano

 - ½ teaspoon sea salt

-- ½ of a small head escarole chopped (about 4 cups)
+- 1 small head escarole chopped (about 4 cups)

 - ½ cup roasted red peppers chopped